urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 ### Webhooks

 The other way to find out when your render has succeeded is to use [webhooks](https://urlbox.com/docs/webhooks#using-webhooks).

-Urlbox has a neat option.
-You can pass a webhook URL which you expose in your app, and Urlbox will send the finalised response to it.
-And when you do receive it, you can use this SDK to verify that the request did indeed come from Urlbox.

-Make sure you've set up your Urlbox instance with your webhook secret, provided in your project page accessible with the Urlbox [Dashboard](https://urlbox.com/dashboard/projects).
+You make a request to Urlbox, and the response gets sent as a POST request to an endpoint of your choosing.

+See the [Using Webhooks](#using-webhooks) section in our popular use cases for how to use webhooks with Urlbox in your application.

+## Dependency Injection

+All the examples in these docs use the `new` keyword.
+This is often considered a big ❌, because it makes unit testing more difficult, and means defining _how_ an instance of something should be made in many places and not one, violating the Dependency Inversion principle in SOLID.

+To avoid this, we recommend that you make your Urlbox instance a singleton, defining how the Urlbox instance should be made once, and injecting it into the classes that are needed.

+If you're new to DI, take a look at this intro from [Microsoft](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection-basics).

 ***